openfga/java-sdk/docs/OpenFgaApi.md

 ## readChanges

-> CompletableFuture<ReadChangesResponse> readChanges(storeId, type, pageSize, continuationToken)
+> CompletableFuture<ReadChangesResponse> readChanges(storeId, type, pageSize, continuationToken, startTime)

 Return a list of all the tuple changes